react-cosmos/react-cosmos/docs/plugins/cosmos-plugins.md

 ### Open fixture plugin

 This combines a [server plugin](server-plugins.md) with a [UI plugin](ui-plugins.md).
-It adds a renderer action that open the selected fixture file in your default editor.
+It adds a renderer action that opens the selected fixture file in your default editor.

 ```bash
 npm i -D react-cosmos-plugin-open-fixture